tableau/tableau-data-acceleration-client/docs/da_ref.md

 ### Delete a Schedule

-Use the --delete-schedule command to delete a schedule.
+Use the `--delete-schedule` command to delete a schedule.
 This deletes the schedule whether it is referenced by a workbook or not.
 If a workbook is associated with the schedule, the workbook remains enabled but the schedule is deleted.

 `python accelerate_workbooks.py --delete-schedule SCHEDULE_NAME`

 ### Accelerate On-Demand

-You can use --enable combined with --acceleration-now to submit a backgrounder pre-computation job on demand.
+You can use `--enable` combined with `--accelerate-now` to submit a backgrounder pre-computation job on demand.
 This can be useful to trigger a pre-computation ahead of the next scheduled run.

 `python accelerate_workbooks.py --enable --accelerate-now --path-list PATH_LIST`